 Do you have fitness equipment collecting dust that you no longer need or use?

-If so, this article discusses the pros & cons of several different ways you can sell any unwanted exercise equipment.
+If so, this article may be useful.
+In it I’ll be discussing the pros & cons of several different ways you can sell any unwanted exercise equipment.

 Where to sell used exercise equipment